Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 The creation of a Capture Script that is only going to be available to users of the portals is as straightforward as going to Administration and creating a collection of forms and questions that the user will be stepped through to raise the appropriate request.

-When building a Intelligent Capture Script for this purpose there is only one thing to keep in mind.
+When building an Intelligent Capture Script for this purpose there is only one thing to keep in mind.
 There are particular Intelligent Capture forms that are not designed for use by portal users.
 If these forms are added to these Intelligent Capture scripts they will simply be skipped and not visible to the user on the portals.
 These include the following forms:

 * Customer Search
 * Co-worker Search